isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 all, but not all performance demands are the same.
 Before you can make any sensible choices you should understand what success looks like in your own domain.
-Your requirements likely include some of binary size, latency, predictability, power, egress, and perhaps other more unique metrics.
+Your requirements likely include some of binary size, latency, predictability, power, egress, and perhaps other more exotic metrics.
 What your needs are can and should color the choices you make.
 You will likely not be able to "optimize" your way to success if your major choices are actually totally unsuitable for your goals.
 The best practice is to make a sketch of what you indend to do,